 Abstract:

-Pure aluminum powder was mixed with aluminum-coated Ni5Al alloy powder according to aluminum mass fraction (5%, 10%, 20%).
-Atmospheric plasma spraying technology was used to prepare Ni5Al, Ni10Al and Ni20Al alloy coatings with different aluminum content on the surface of GH4169 nickel-based superalloy.
-The phase composition, microstructure, microhardness, bonding strength, and electrochemical properties of three kinds of nickel aluminum alloy coatings were studied.
-The results indicate that nickel aluminum alloy coatings with different aluminum content were mainly composed of nickel solid solution, accompanied by the formation of NiAl and NiAl
+With Ni5Al aluminum-coated nickel alloy powder and mixtures of pure aluminum and Ni5Al aluminum-coated nickel alloy powder with aluminum mass fraction of 10% and 20% as raw materials, Ni5Al, Ni10Al and Ni20Al alloy coatings were prepared by atmospheric plasma spraying technology on the surface of GH4169 nickel-based superalloy.
+The effects of aluminum content on the phase composition, microstructure, mechanical properties, and electrochemical properties of the nickel aluminum alloy coatings were studied.
+The results show that the alloy coatings with different aluminum content were mainly composed of nickel solid solution, accompanied by the formation of NiAl and NiAl

 3 phases.
 With the increase of aluminum content, the number of diffraction peaks of NiAl